Sijo: In film

 The title of the 2016 film Love, Lies in English refers to a famous sijo:

 This follows the "classic format" of the three line structure and love-longing content.
 The title of the film literally means 'flowers that understand words', which refers to a kisaeng's ability to understand the desire or need of men.
 The film gives clear facts on the connection between sijo and kisaeng.
 It also shows how kisaengs train from a very young age, and how they performed sijo chang.

 Hwang Jin Yi, a 2007 film, gives an introduction to the well-known kisaeng Hwang Jin Yi, and her legendary life.
-The film examples give a clear view and introduction about kisaeng.
+The film shows much about kisaeng.
 Also, in these films, there is clear description of the well-educated kisaengs' accomplishments in literature.
-As one of the two classes who contributed to the composition the sijo poems, kisaeng also leave numbers of memorable sijo poems.
+As one of the two classes who contributed to the composition the sijo poems, kisaeng also left numerous memorable sijo poems.